 Our Other Infrared Thermometers

-• Forehead temperature is several degrees lower than core body temperature of 98.6°F (37°C).
-Medical forehead thermometers make a mathematical adjustment to display an equivalent oral temperature.
-When using general-purpose infrared thermometers to read forehead temperatures, the readings will likely be lower than 98.6°F, even if a fever is present.
-Normal forehead skin temperature can vary several degrees depending on your environment (indoors or out), exercise, perspiration, direct heat or air conditioning, etc. It would be normal to read an actual forehead skin surface temperature between 91°F and 94°F if using a general-purpose infrared thermometer.
+Forehead temperature is several degrees lower than core body temperature of 98.6 F (37 C).
+Clinical forehead thermometers make a mathematical adjustment to display an equivalent oral temperature.
+When using general-purpose infrared thermometers to read forehead temperatures, the readings will likely be lower than 98.6 F, even if a fever is present.
+Normal forehead skin temperature can vary several degrees depending on your environment (indoors or out), exercise, perspiration, direct heat or air conditioning, etc. It would be normal to read an actual forehead skin surface temperature between 91F and 94F if using a general-purpose infrared thermometer.

-• Some industrial IR thermometers allow the adjustment of the emissivity setting.
+Some industrial IR thermometers allow the adjustment of the emissivity setting.
 In medical literature human skin is noted to have an emissivity between 0.95 and 0.99 regardless of color.
-Some users report that by setting an adjustable emissivity to 0.78, the instrument will give a forehead temperature reading that approximates the normal oral temperature.
+By setting an adjustable emissivity to 0.78, the instrument will give a forehead temperature reading that approximates the normal oral temperature.
 This approximates an “offset” to the reading that will render a measurement near 98.6 F on the forehead of a healthy individual.